IBS Yellow Stool: Is It A Normal Or A Bad Sign?

-This food had no chance to be absorbed, so it causes diarrhea, mucous discharge, and yellow stool with your IBS Attack.
+This food has no chance of being absorbed, so it causes diarrhea, mucous discharge, and yellow stool with your IBS Attack.

-Then, How to get rid of your stress IBS attack?
+How do you get rid of your stress IBS attack?

-1- Eliminate milk & dairy products: milk and dairy products contain a type of sugar called “Lactose”.
-Usually, people with IBS have a sensitivity to lactose. so, we prefer the temporary elimination of milk products from foods during the attack of IBS yellow stool with diarrhea.
+1- Eliminate milk & dairy products & Other FODMAPs: milk and dairy products contain a sugar called “Lactose.”
+Usually, people with IBS have a sensitivity to lactose.
+So we prefer the temporary elimination of milk products from foods during the attack of IBS yellow stool with diarrhea.

-Lactose is present in high concentrations in milk and ice cream and lesser concentrations in cheese, yogurt.
+Lactose is present in high concentrations in milk and ice cream and in lesser concentrations in cheese, and yogurt.

-2- Try Easier Foods: that is well tolerated with IBS.
+2- Try Easier Foods: that are well tolerated with IBS.
 Like:

 |Water, Ginger Ale, Sprite, and Gatorade.|